makeruniverse/docs/docs/makerblog/blog.md

 ## 2023

-### User Research
+### Limits of User Research

 People in UX as well as in user research tend to evade the term "user" recently.
 They prefer to talk about and "human-centered" research, and "human-centered" solutions.

-Sounds good.
-But it misses the point.
-Twice.
+The re-branding misses the point.

+We know by now that user research methods [cannot tell us](https://osf.io/ezcuj/) what human beings are, what they feel and think.
+All they do, is to reveal usage behaviors.
+(HR) <br /> <br />

+### Users in User Research

-(1) The term “user" in "user research" does not refer to a specific target, but to a set of methods.
-These methods are not exclusively adressing human beings, but also animals.
+The term “user" in "user research" does not refer to a specific target, but to a set of methods.
+These methods are not exclusively adressing human beings.
+They can also reveal usage behaviors of animals.
 And even more so, [machines](https://www.researchgate.net/publication/332636704_Machine_behaviour).

-(2) Though, behavioural research [tried to tell us](https://osf.io/ezcuj/) otherwise, user research methods don't reveal the human nature of the actor.
-They only reveal usage behaviors, hence the name.
-(HR) <br /> <br />